yashgautam1221/bargain_yoggee/README.md

 # bargain_yoggee
-Chat bot to bargain max 3 times on the ecommerce site
+Chat bot using javascript to bargain max 3 times on the ecommerce site